Vinton, Virginia: 2010 census

+Parks and recreation

+Vinyard Park is an 86-acre public park located just north of Vinton.
+The park includes fields for baseball, football and soccer, a playground area and picnic shelter.
+A wooden path near the park entrance provides an educational lookout in a wetlands area.

+Goode Park is a public park located east of Vinton.
+The park includes a baseball/softball field, a soccer field, trails, and picnic area.

+M. A. Banks Park is a neighborhood park that includes a basketball court, picnic area, and playground.

 Government

 Vinton operates a council–manager form of government.
 Vinton Town Council is composed of a mayor and four council members who are elected at-large.

 Education

 The town is served by Roanoke County Public Schools.
 Public school students residing in Vinton are zoned to attend Herman L. Horn Elementary School or W. E. Cundiff Elementary School, William Byrd Middle School, and William Byrd High School.

+Higher education institutions are located in Hollins and Roanoke.

 Media

 The Vinton Messenger is a weekly newspaper that covers the town of Vinton.
 The Roanoke Times, the region's primary newspaper, also covers the town.